benbalter/benbalter.github.com/_posts/2012-07-26-government-release-of-source-code-public-domain-or-open-source.md

 [^7]: Often the last and least seen step in the enterprise development process.

-[^8]: There's been [exactly one pull request to date](//ben.balter.com/2012/04/15/cfpb-accepts-first-citizen-submitted-pull-request-on-behalf-of-federal-government/) across all government github repos.
+[^8]: There's been [exactly one pull request to date](//ben.balter.com/2012/04/15/cfpb-accepts-first-citizen-submitted-pull-request-on-behalf-of-federal-government/) across all government GitHub repos.